They say you never get a second chance to make a first impression.

 Want to put the focus on your type?
 Well, consider taking a leaf from Neotokio’s book and scale it all the way up.
 This design makes the type a main focal point by using a big and bold typeface to create a striking, eye-catching title.
 This exaggerated headline is complemented by an otherwise fairly simple and clean design that keeps the focus on the written content.

-This design also manages to communicate a lot of brand personality through the simply designed data visualisations that give readers a glimpse into the work and personal habits of the team behind Neotokio and how they have changed since 2006.
+This design also manages to communicate a lot of brand personality through the simply designed data visualizations that give readers a glimpse into the work and personal habits of the team behind Neotokio and how they have changed since 2006.
 Not only does this help construct a personality for the brand, but it also visualizes how much the brand has changed over the years.
-So, if you brand has changed for the better over time, try to find a way to capture that visually for your audience.
+So, if your brand has changed for the better over time, try to find a way to capture that visually for your audience.

 Sometimes less really is more as we can see in this beautiful, clean example from Focus Lab LLC.
 This design keeps things simple and elegant by using sharp images, clean typefaces, and a very subtle use of the signature red brand color.